1939 Auckland Rugby League season: Richmond v Sydney XIII

 Players from both teams competing for the ball.
 They include Ray Stehr, Alf Broadhead, Merv Devine, George Watt, Jack McLeod, and Roy Thompson.

 A fight between players which has gone over the sideline up against the grandstand.

 Laurie Mills leading the chase for Richmond with Jack McLeod and Alf Broadhead in close support.
 The Sydney player is Jack Redmond.

-Richmond's amazing record against touring teams from Australia in the 1930s continued with a 17-16 victory.
+Richmond's amazing record against touring teams from Australia in the 1930s continued with a 17–16 victory.
 Halfway through the second half a large fight broke out involving most players and which lasted for a full minute.
 As it was up against the grandstand fence some spectators jumped over and joined in the effort to separate the players.
 There had been a "series of rough incidents which occurred throughout the game.
 Several times the referee had stopped play to issue warnings to players who appeared to be adopting illegal tactics".
 For Richmond George Mitchell scored two tries while Merv Devine scored a try and kicked a conversion and a penalty.
 For the Sydney side Jim Quealey and Fred Tottey had been brought into the side and Quealey scored one try and Tottey, two.
 The hard ground was said to have been responsible for several injuries.
 Alf Broadhead had to leave the field injured early in the second half for Richmond but was able to come back on 15 minutes later.
 After the game their halfback, Alan Watkins was taken by ambulance to Auckland suffering from concussion.
 A relay race was run during the afternoon between 4 senior club teams including the Sydney side.
 The Ponsonby team won by 2 yards ahead of Sydney with Brian Riley, Arthur Kay, Jack Campbell, and Pat Young running for the winners.

+Manukau v Sydney XIII

+Harry Pierce being tackled by Peter Mahima and Pita Ririnui.